open-sentinel/open-sentinel/ARCHITECTURE.md

 | `CONTEXT_REMINDER` | Inserts assistant message `[Context reminder]` | Complex multi-step workflows |
 | `HARD_BLOCK` | Raises `WorkflowViolationError` | Critical violations, block request |

+---

+### 4. Intervention Execution

+Once a violation is detected by the FSM policy engine, it triggers an intervention.

-#### `prompt_injector.py` - PromptInjector
+#### PromptInjector
-Applies interventions to request data:
+Located in `panoptes/policy/engines/fsm/injector.py`.
+Applies interventions to request data using the strategies defined in the Core Layer.

 ```python
 class PromptInjector:
     def inject(data, intervention_name, context, session_id) -> modified_data
 ```

 **Escalation**: Tracks application counts per session.
-If an intervention is applied more than `max_applications` times, escalates to a stricter strategy.
+If an intervention is applied more than `max_applications` times, escalates to a stricter strategy (e.g. from `SYSTEM_PROMPT_APPEND` to `HARD_BLOCK`).

 ---